fosterwealthventures/fwv-calculators/content/blog/beyond-5050-split-rent-utilities-fairly-when-bedrooms-are-un-38eee1.md

 ---
+title: >-
-title: "Beyond 50/50: How to Split Rent and Utilities Fairly When Bedrooms are Unequal — Complete Guide"
+  Beyond 50/50: How to Split Rent and Utilities Fairly When Bedrooms are Unequal — Complete Guide
-date: "2025-10-18T23:34:03.847Z"
+date: '2025-10-18T23:34:03.847Z'
+excerpt: >-
-excerpt: "A practical, step-by-step walkthrough of “Beyond 50/50: How to Split Rent and Utilities Fairly When Bedrooms are Unequal”."
+  A practical, step-by-step walkthrough of “Beyond 50/50: How to Split Rent and Utilities Fairly When Bedrooms are Unequal”.
-category: "Finance"
+category: Finance
-tags: ["beyond", "5050", "how", "split", "rent", "and", "utilities", "fairly"]
+tags:
+  - beyond
+  - '5050'
+  - how
+  - split
+  - rent
+  - and
+  - utilities
+  - fairly
+thumbnail: /blog/beyond-5050-split-rent-utilities-fairly-when-bedrooms-are-un-38eee1.jpg
 ---

 # Beyond 50/50: How to Split Rent and Utilities Fairly When Bedrooms are Unequal